Today the world wide web is 30 years old.

 We’re also able to empower and enable – sharing useful information with newcomers, helping to co-create resources that benefit the community, and signposting people to specialist help and support.

 Community Managers who are dedicated to making the web a better place for everyone are worth their weight in gold.
+They need recognition, appreciation, and support.

 Thanks to the commitment and hard work of many digital roles including community managers, the future’s looking good on the web.
 Here’s to another 30 years!